 This is the third in a series of five posts I am doing about a collection of Neolithic monuments that can be found in a region of Mainland Orkney known as “the Heart of Neolithic Orkney.”
-In an introductory post to this topic, I described the Ness of Brodgar, which is where most of these sites are located, and provided some background information on three types of Neolithic monuments: causewayed enclosures, henges, and stone circles.
-In my second post, I discussed the Stones of Stenness.
-Please go and read those two posts if you haven’t already, as it will help provide a fuller understanding of the current topic at hand.
-In this post, I am going to talk about the Barnhouse Settlement.
+In this post I am going to visit our second Neolithic site of interest, the Barnhouse Settlement.
+Two earlier posts in this series will provide you with an introduction to the Ness of Brodgar, the region in which most of these sites are located, as well as the Stones of Stenness.
+Please go and read those two posts if you haven’t already, as they will help provide a fuller understanding of the current topic at hand.
+I also have a post available about Skara Brae, as well as a historical overview of Orkney that extends beyond the Neolithic era (this is where you’ll find out more about the Vikings!).

 The Barnhouse Settlement, a prehistoric village similar to Skara Brae, can be found a short 200 meters (0.12 miles) north of the entrance to the Stones of Stenness.
 Barnhouse was occupied for 300 years from around 3100-2800 BCE.
 It is believed that the people who lived here built and frequented the Stones of Stenness, Maeshowe, and the Ring of Brodgar.
 The village inhabitants may have also socialized with the people who lived at Skara Brae, 10 kms (6.3 miles) northwest.
 The settlement was discovered in 1984 by archaeologist Colin Richards, and was subsequently excavated from 1986-1991.
 Both the village and the nearby Barnhouse standing stone are named after the farmland that shared their location.
 The foundations of up to 14 buildings were unearthed, with evidence that each of them had been reworked and rebuilt several times.
 The dwellings were similar to those found at Skara Brae in that they featured central hearths, stone furniture, and internal drains.
 Each small house was home to a family group of up to 7 people.
 Unlike Skara Brae, the houses were free-standing, although there were mounds of midden (domestic waste) that built up around the homes over time.
 The houses had turf roofs and stacked turf wall insulation.
 The centre of the village contained a large open area where inhabitants worked alongside each other in a communal setting.
 Many artefacts made of bone, wood, and stone were manufactured at Barnhouse.
 Recovered ceramic fragments indicate that the villagers used Grooved Ware pottery, just like their Skara Brae neighbours.
 The residents grew barley, and also raised livestock—mostly sheep, with a few cattle.